- Get familiar with dashboard feature and terminology

 2. Enter a name for your Dashboard and optionally provide a short description.

-3. Select a folder.
+3. Select a folder where intended users can access the dashboard (see note above).
 Private Dashboards is the default folder.

-5. To add a component to the dashboard, click + Component.
+5. To add a component to the dashboard, click on '+ Component'.

 8. On the right hand side, you can see a preview of your component.
-Once the component is customised according to your needs, click Add.
+Once the component is customised according to your needs, click on 'Add'.

 9. Optionally resize your dashboard component by clicking it, then dragging the corners and sides.